Alain91530/archipossible/README.md

-# A simple and basic example of an openstreetmap with React
+# A simple and basic example of an openstreetmap with React and Leaflet

 ## A simple map with markers using leaflet